cashew-systems/cashew-python-backend-focused-interview/README.md

 1. `routes.py` - You'll be working mostly out of this file.
 Feel free to put all your route declarations here.
 2. `models.py` - This contains the models that were used to create the database.
 You shouldn't need to make edits to this file.
-3. `scripts` - This contains some useful scripts, like how to connect to the database with `psql_database.sh` or how to curl examples with `curl_examples.sh`.
+3. `scripts` - This contains some useful scripts, like how to connect to the database with `psql_database.sh` or examples of how to curl the backend in `curl_examples.sh`.

 Candidates interviewing can ignore anything below this line